 These cookies pay homage to the spicy-sweet flavors found in mole.
 Ancho chile powder adds a subtle, smoky heat that deepens the flavor of the chocolate.
 With a sprinkling of powdered sugar these fudgy chocolate coins are sure to be a hit (on Cinco de Mayo or any other day).

-- 1 teaspoon ancho chili powder, plus more for garnish
+1 teaspoon ancho chile powder, plus more for garnish

 Preheat oven to 350°F. Grease or line two baking sheets.